jacksonthall22/CODO/readme.md

     The `__call__()` method takes two parameters:

     - `acc`: A `codo.Accumulator[ParamsT]` object, where `ParamsT` is a generic variable that, in our case, will be the `MetricsParams` dataclass.
-Essentially this is a glorified `dict` providing full type safety that stores the results of operations computed earlier in the dependency tree.
+Essentially this is a glorified `dict` providing full type safety that stores the results of operations computed earlier in the dependency graph.
 You can access those results by keying into `acc` with the operation's class.
     - `params`: An instance of the `MetricsParams` dataclass we defined above.

     <br />